pedrogbmendes/HyperJump/README.md

 ### Install Requirements
 * Install python3.6 and pip3
+* Clone this repository and enter in this directory
 * install the following libraries
 ```sudo apt-get install libeigen3-dev swig gfortran```
 * install the dependencies